oresmus/oresmus.github.io/_posts/2015-09-21-social-net-for-ideas.md

 whom I thank for their reading and feedback, especially Eric Drexler, Peter McCluskey, and Eric Messick, who provided the most extensive comments, and also John Baez, John Michelsen, Mark Sims, Will Ware, and probably some other people to whom I apologize for forgetting.
+[Update 9/26/15: I also thank Zhenya Podlipentseva for the new cover image.]